speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-11-20-[OS] Virtual Memory.md

 ## Working-Set Model

+적정선의 frame 개수가 얼마를 말하는 것이냐?

 - Based on locality
 - Strategy :
-  - prevents thrashing while keeping the degree of multiprogramming as high as possible
+  - **prevents thrashing** while keeping the degree of multiprogramming as high as possible
-  - Increase/decrease # of frames allocated to a job based on locality
+  - Increase/decrease # of frames allocated to a job **based on locality**
 - △ = working-set window = a fixed number of page references
   - Approximate of program’s locality
   - Example: 10,000 instruction
-- WSSi (working set of Process Pi ) = total number of pages referenced in the most recent  (varies in time)
+- WSSi (working set of Process Pi ) = total number of pages referenced in the most recent △ (varies in time)
   - if △ too small will not encompass entire locality, lead too many page faults.
   - if △ too large will encompass several localities.
   - if △ = ∞ => will encompass entire program.
-- D = ∑WSSi = total demand frames
+- D = ∑ WSSi = total demand frames
   - approximation of locality
 - if D > m => Thrashing
 - Policy if D > m, then suspend one of the processes.